 HOW TO START:

-- Option 1: If there is an existing Scout Group or Rover Crew in your area, you can register with them using the “Register 1-Year” option above and filling in their group name in the form.
+- Option 1: If there is an existing Scout Group or Rover Crew in your area, you can register with them using the Individual Registration option and filling in their group name in the form.

-- Option 2: If there is no existing group in your area, and if you have at least two members for a Section (Otter Raft, Timberwolf Pack, Pathfinder Troop, or Rover Crew) and two adult leaders, we encourage you to charter a new Scout Group, using the “Group Charter” option above.
+- Option 2: If there is no existing group in your area, and if you have at least two members for a Section (Otter Raft, Timberwolf Pack, Pathfinder Troop, or Rover Crew) and two adult leaders, we encourage you to charter a new Scout Group.

-- Option 3: If you don’t have enough local interest yet to start a group, join our 1st Lone Scouts Group in the appropriate-aged section by selecting the “Register 1-Year” option above.
+- Option 3: If you don’t have enough local interest yet to start a group, join our 1st Lone Scouts Group in the appropriate-aged section by using the Individual Registration option.

 Then, start Scouting and start encouraging others to join you in Scouting as well!